GIXLabs/TECHIN516/project/README.md

 Progress and contributions will be tracked in your Github repo.
 **All team members must also maintain personal progress logs to be submitted weekly.**

+Weekly personal progress logs must include:
+- Dates of when you were working and note-taking

+Logs may also include:
+- Outlines of work your agreed to take on
+- Setting intentions for deliverables
+- Ideas on how to approach said deliverables
+- Hypothesis about how systems might work
+- Links of resources reviewed
+- Notes on how external resources worked, and/or notes on why they didn't work
+- Step-by-step guides on how to recreate interesting results
+- Reflections on results, implications for your strategy and methodology
+- Explitives exploring your confusion about a topic
+- Plans for next steps

+You can use your favorite notes app: Google Docs, Obsidian, markdown files in your repo, Apple notes, etc.
+You must not use generative AI.
+These notes are meant to be personal to assist with your progress.
+If you ever pursue a career as a researcher and/or developer, lab notes might be an expected deliverable in your work.
+Regardless, good note taking can help you systematically break-down and approach technical problems.
+By the end of the project, writing your README.md should be as simple as copying and cleaning sections of your notes.

 ## Final Deliverables